McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="warning" title=" " %}}Breaking{{% /badge %}} We have changed the default colors from the original Learn theme (the purple menu header) to the Relearn defaults (the light green menu header) as used in the official documentation.

-  This change will only affect your installation if you've not set the `themeVariant` parameter in your `config.toml`.
-[If you still want to use the Learn color variant](basics/branding#theme-variant), you have to explicitly set `themeVariant="learn"` in your `config.toml`.
+  This change will only affect your installation if you've not set the `themeVariant` parameter in your `hugo.toml`.
+[If you still want to use the Learn color variant](basics/branding#theme-variant), you have to explicitly set `themeVariant="learn"` in your `hugo.toml`.

   Note, that this will also affect your site if viewed with Internet Explorer 11 but in this case it can not be reconfigured as Internet Explorer does not support CSS variables.